 The man is clear in his mind, but his soul is mad.

 But more than any other factor, what makes Waterworld is that it knows what to do with Dennis Hopper.

 Hopper is a wonderful Blackbeard.
 Well, Blackbald.
 He captains a rust-bucket Exxon Valdez, patched up and turned to a slave galley, ruling over a borderline mutinous crew.
 He addresses his people from the bridge balcony, with brillaintly white teeth, like some pirate Mussolini.
-Her leads raid the attols and rafts where humanity clings on, and generally sails in circles in search of dry land.
+He leads raids on the attols and rafts where humanity clings on, and sails in circles searching for dry land.
 He is encouraged to go full grotesque in his performance, showing off his grisly eye wound, shooting prisoners, cracking jokes.
 Let Hopper be Hopper is the rule.
 What’s not to like?

 We should be thankful for Waterworld.
 It’s fun and bright and beautiful and very nearly sank everyone involved.
 But it probably ties with Speed in providing the most silly Hopper fun of the 90s.
-Somehow, the nineties rediscovered Dennis.
-People beyond David Lynch found what fun the man could be to watch, how he could chew on a line, how he could burn the screen down, let alone chew on it.
+Somehow, that decade rediscovered Dennis, as people beyond David Lynch found out what fun the man could be to watch, how he could chew on a line, how he could burn the screen down.
 And how beautifully he suited science fiction.
 What a gift to set him loose on these parts.

 Today, there are people out there creating a Waterworld TV series.
-Somehow, that world doesn’t seem quite so silly anymore.
-That’s all to the good, but someone, presumably, will have to fill Dennis Hopper’s boots.
+That makes sense: noe of it seems quite so silly anymore.
+But someone, presumably, will have to fill Dennis Hopper’s boots.
 And best of luck with that.